ontio/documentation/pro-website-docs/docs-en/ontpass/ontpass-auth.md

-<h1 align="center">ONTPassONTPass Authentication Service Access Guide</h1>
+<h1 align="center">ONTPass Authentication Service Access Guide</h1>

 ## Overview

-This tutorial will guide Requester to access the Ontology, and to use the authentication service provided by ONTPass.
-The participants involved in the process include:
+This article will guide Requester to access the Ontology network, and to use the authentication service provided by ONTPass.
+The participants involved in the whole process include:

-* Requester: DApp, institution or service scenario that requires authentication of people, object or thing.
-Requester is the demand side of authentication service in the Ontology Trust Ecology.
+* Requester: Any institution or service provider that requires authentication for people, object or event.
+Requester is the demand side of authentication service in the Ontology Trust Eco-system.
-* ONTPass: Based on ONTID and Ontology Trust Ecosystem, it is an open, decentralized authentication platform that provides rich authentication services for people, finances, objects, and things.
-ONTPass cooperates with users and requesters for data exchange, and data is encrypted and protected all the time to protect User's private data.
+* ONTPass: Based on ONTID and Ontology Trust Ecosystem, it is an open, decentralized authentication platform that provides rich authentication services for people, asset, objects, and things.
+ONTPass synergizes users and requesters for data exchange and all the data is encrypted protect User's private data.
-* TrustAnchor: Trust Anchor refers to the partner that provides certification services on  Ontology Trust Ecosystem.
-It may be government agencies, universities, banks, third-party certification service organizations (such as CA institutions), biometric technology companies, and so on.
+* TrustAnchor: Trust Anchor refers to the partner that provides authentication verification services on the Ontology Trust Ecosystem.
+A trust anchor can be a government agency, an university, a bank, a third-party certification service organization (such as CA institutions), a biometric technology company and etc.

-## Understand the interaction process with ONTPass
+## How ONTPass work?

 ![Interaction Process Description](https://raw.githubusercontent.com/ontio/documentation/master/pro-website-docs/assets/ontpass02.png)

-- A0：ONTPass provides a public certification service market.
-Requester can browse and select the TrustAnchor Source and its authentication service they need on the ONTPass platform.
+- A0：ONTPass provides a public authentication service marketplace.
+Requester can browse and select their desired TrustAnchor and its authentication service they need on the ONTPass platform.
-- A1：After the Requester confirms the  authentication service, it needs to register basic information to the ONTPass  platform.
-The information includes the ONT ID, basic introduction and callback address.
+- A1：After the Requester confirms the authentication service, the Requester needs to register certain basic information to the ONTPass  platform.
+The information includes ONTID of the Requester, basic introduction of the Requester and a callback address.
-- A2：The authentication requester submits the user‘s data to the TrustAnchor Source according to the requirements of the TrustAnchor Source authentication.
+- A2：The Requester submits the user's data to the TrustAnchor Source based on the requirements of the specific TrustAnchor.
-- A3.1,A3.2：TrustAnchor authenticates the user and completes the issuance of the verifiable claim, which is stored on the basic information chain and the funds are delivered.
+- A3.1,A3.2：TrustAnchor authenticates user's data uploaded by Requester and completes the issuance of the verifiable claim, which will be stored on the blockchain.
+Transaction will then be made
-- A4：After the TrustAnchor Source issues the verifiable claim, the encrypted public key of the ONT ID, which corresponds to the verifiable claim user, is transmitted to the ONTPass end to end .
+- A4：After the TrustAnchor issues the verifiable claim, the encrypted public key of the ONTID corresponding to the verifiable claim user, will be sent to the ONTPass.
 - A5：ONTPass pushes the verifiable claim to Requester according to the callback address.